pixelbart/devhats-amazon/readme.md

 # Help

 You can use two simple functions to save data from amazon into your database and retrieve it.
+Settings can be found under `settings` -> `Simple Amazon`.

 ## Retriving data from database (array)
 Can be used to retrieve informations from products you saved with `devhats_amazon_get_product();`.